 Allergy Aware Asian Fare: Miso

-As an alternative to soy based miso, South River Miso Company makes miso made from chick pea (garbanzo), adzuki, and barley as well as tamari sauce made from chickpeas.
+As an alternative to soy-based miso, South River Miso Company makes miso made from chick pea (garbanzo), adzuki, and barley as well as tamari sauce made from chickpeas.
 They do make miso with soy and when I asked by email about how they avoid cross-contact, they replied, “by making every thing in separate batches and by cleaning all our equipment thoroughly between those batches.”
-If I were managing a life threatening allergy to soy, I would consider buying $30 worth of products to meet the minimum shipping requirement.
 I haven’t tried their product so can’t tell you about the taste, just letting you know that there are other miso options out there.

 At this point, I am sitting here wishing that food allergies were easier to manage.
 My family’s worst allergens are peanuts and tree nuts, so all of Nut Free Wok’s recipes will be nut free, but I am very empathetic to those of you who are managing additional allergens.
 In the back of my mind, I know that there are readers who are allergic to soy and can’t enjoy regular miso.
 Some readers are allergic to peanuts but avoid soy due to concerns about the possible cross reactivity between peanuts and soy, both of which are legumes.
 Some people with peanut or soy allergies, are also allergic to other legumes such as chick peas, adzuki, or beans.
 Some readers are allergic to wheat or have gluten intolerances and are probably wondering what kind of wheat and/or gluten free noodles they can use and whether there is gluten in the miso.